-$\label{eq:complex} December~27,~2003.$ Welcome comments to takayama@math.kobe-u.ac.jp and noro@math.kobe-u.ac.jp an introduction to a computer algebra system Risa/Asir with topics in solving algebraic equations and hypergeometric differential equations.
+December 27, 2003.
+Welcome comments to takayama@math.kobe-u.ac.jp and noro@math.kobe-u.ac.jp This lecture is an introduction to a computer algebra system Risa/Asir with topics in solving algebraic equations and differential equations.